radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 Figure 2: Graph Range

-><span style="color:red">**IMPORTANT NOTE - it is generally not recommended to expand the graph range beyond a 12-hour period since it causes a large amount of HTTP and LDAP requests to RadiantOne that is proportional in quantity to the length of the time period requested.
-For example, a 12-hour period generates ~100 requests.**
+>[!warning] it is generally not recommended to expand the graph range beyond a 12-hour period since it causes a large amount of HTTP and LDAP requests to RadiantOne that is proportional in quantity to the length of the time period requested.
+For example, a 12-hour period generates ~100 requests.

 ## Usage & Activity Tab